November 15, 2023Review Recipe

 Table of Contents

-Tuna lovers – this recipe is for you!
-You’re going to drool over this homemade tuna sandwich that only takes 10 minutes to make and is a blend of tuna fish with crispy greens.
+Tuna lovers – you’re going to drool over this homemade tuna sandwich that only takes ten minutes to make and is a blend of tuna fish with crispy greens.
 We’ve perfected this tuna salad recipe with all of the ingredients you love; celery, mayo, lettuce, and onion.

 Tuna Sandwich Ingredients